Models

 find_tags_with_term(term, recursive=False, include_groups=2) list[source]

-Find any tags that contain the given term.
+Find tags whose schema ancestry includes the given term.

 Parameters:

-• term (str) – A single term to search for.
+• term (str) – A single term to search for (compared case-insensitively).

 • recursive (bool) – If true, recursively check subgroups.